-I interviewed a lot of new fresh developers for recruitment or for training; I read many CVs and what I can say about all of them is that every single one of them is counting the number of framework he know.
+I interviewed a lot of new fresh developers for recruitment or for training; I read many CVs and what I can say about all of them is that every single one of them is counting the number of frameworks he knows.

-Those are generally my questions, and sadly only few developers were able to answer them and the reason behind it is because they didn't answer correctly to the above questions.
-Because you see I don’t really care about how many framework you know, I don’t care how many .Net certificates you have because the real question is do you know how to code.
+Those are generally my questions, and sadly only few developers were able to answer them and the reason behind it is because they didn't correctly answer the above questions.
+Because you see, I don’t really care about how many frameworks you know, I don’t care about how many .NET certificates you have because the real question is do you know how to code.

-After playing with c language go and learn some oriented object language ( I recommend java) and please instead of goggling every single library try to understand the basic of OOP learn what actually is a static method, why we have public, private and protected key words, learn why we are using getters and setters, try to feel the real power of encapsulation, write basic programs that show the value of OOP.
-After developing some of your own projects and after making all kind of mistakes start reading other people’s code, fall in love with design patterns and SOLID principals learn them and try the applies them every single time you write a peace of OOP code.
+protected keywords, learn why we are using getters and setters, try to feel the real power of encapsulation, write basic programs that show the value of OOP.
+After developing some of your own projects and after making all kind of mistakes, start reading other people’s code, fall in love with design patterns and SOLID principals, learn them and try to applies them every single time you write a piece of OOP code.

 Now you have a nice understanding of OOP, you can change the air by learning concurrency and parallel programming.
 Study what a mutex is doing, what is a monitor… Implement some fun problems like the traffic problem.
 Concurrency is fun but hard so learn it.
-In the same time try to learn about compilation process, learn about state transition diagrams and grammars… And if you have time and effort try to understand operating systems and how they work by implementing one (of course with minimum functionality it can be just a console that displays info about hardware) have a look at SOS (simple operating system) http://www.cs.unm.edu/~crowley/osbook/sos.html
+At the same time, try to learn about compilation process, learn about state transition diagrams and grammars… And if you have time and effort, try to understand operating systems and how they work by implementing one (of course, with minimum functionality, it can be just a console that displays information about hardware), have a look at SOS (simple operating system) here.

-I know that was some hard concept and need a lot of time and efforts to master.
-But hey you the one who want to be the super developer so work for it.
+I know that was some hard concept and needs a lot of time and efforts to master.
+But hey, you are the one who wants to be the super developer, so work for it.

-My final thought will be a developer that really understand programming and have great ability to learn is much better than a developer that knows all the framework classes, know how to use them but write sh***y code.
+My final thought will be a developer that really understands programming and has a great ability to learn is much better than a developer that knows all the framework classes, knows how to use them, but writes sh***y code.